miho/VLiceneHeaderUtil/README.md

 **Example:**

-Specify the header as string:
+It is possible to specify the header as string:

     repairHeaders.licenseHeaderText = 'license text'